 Traveling for the sake of a spiritual awakening can range from a weekend camping trip to a month-long pilgrimage to a meditation retreat somewhere in between.
 It all depends on your budget, your available free time, and your desire.
+Another simple method for natural enlightenment is using Zamnesia magic mushrooms that contain psychedelic properties.
+You can even use them while visiting some of the most spiritual locations for an enhanced effect.
 The important thing, according to a quote attributed to Buddha, is this:

 “As you walk and eat and travel, be where you are.
 Otherwise you will miss most of your life.”